Rachael Blackmore

-Rachael Blackmore (born 11 July 1989) is an Irish jockey who competes in National Hunt racing.
+Rachael Blackmore (born 11 July 1989) is an Irish former National Hunt jockey.
 In 2021, she became the first female jockey to win the Grand National in the 182-year history of the race.
 She also became the first woman to be leading jockey at the Cheltenham Festival with six victories, including the Champion Hurdle, in 2021.
 The following year she became the first female jockey to win the Cheltenham Gold Cup.
+She announced her immediate retirement on 12 May 2025, having won 575 races as a professional jockey.

-Blackmore's achievements saw her named the 2021 RTÉ Sports Person of the Year and the BBC World Sport Star of the Year.
+Blackmore's achievements saw her named the 2021 RTÉ Sports Person of the Year and the 2021 BBC World Sport Star of the Year.

 Early life

-The daughter of a teacher and a farmer (Eimir and Charles), Blackmore grew up on a dairy farm in Killenaule, County Tipperary, Ireland, and first started riding ponies at just two years of age.
+Rachael Blackmore was born on 11 July 1989, daughter of a teacher and a farmer (Eimir and Charles), Blackmore grew up on a dairy farm in Killenaule, County Tipperary, Ireland, and first started riding ponies at just two years of age.
 Growing up she took part in pony club meetings, hunting, eventing and pony racing.
 She gained a degree in equine science at the University of Limerick, while riding out and competing as an amateur jockey.